 Equipment –

-I use a 900g (2lb) capacity loaf tin (approximately 21cm/8″ long, 11cm/4″ wide and 7cm/3″ high) to bake these rolls in, but you can make them on a regular oven tray too.
-You’ll also need baking paper.
+I use a 2 lb (900g) capacity loaf tin (approximately 8″/21cm long, 4″/11cm wide and 3″ high/7cm) to bake these rolls in, but you can make them on a regular oven tray too.
+You’ll also need parchment paper.

 Instructions

-3. Make the garlic butter sauce.
+5. Make the garlic butter sauce.
 Set a small pan over a low heat and add your butter.
-Let it melt, then go in with the garlic and the 1 teaspoon of flaky salt.
-Cook, stirring for a couple of minutes just to take the edge out of the garlic.
+Let it melt, then add the garlic and 1 teaspoon of flaky salt.
+Cook, stirring for a couple of minutes, just to take the edge off the garlic.
 Remove from the heat, then stir through the rosemary.
 Set aside.

-4. Brush the rolls with garlic butter.
-After 30 minutes in the oven, the rolls should be looking gorgeously golden brown on the top.
+6. Brush the rolls with garlic butter.
+After 30 minutes in the oven, the rolls should be looking gorgeously golden brown on top.
 Remove the tin from the oven, then brush the rolls all over with the garlic butter while they’re still hot.
 You probably won’t use all the garlic butter, so I like to serve the rest on the side for people to dip the rolls into.
-Use the baking paper to lift the rolls out of the tin and place on a wire rack to cool slightly before serving.
+Use the parchment paper to lift the rolls out of the tin and place them on a wire rack to cool slightly before serving.

 Notes

-INGREDIENT NOTES: Make sure you’re using a thick Greek or Greek-style yogurt – runnier, plain yogurt will make the dough sticky and hard to work with and you’ll need to add more flour to help it come together.
+INGREDIENT NOTES: Make sure you’re using a thick Greek or Greek-style yogurt – runnier, plain yogurt will make the dough sticky and hard to work with, and you’ll need to add more flour to help it come together.
 This will make the rolls dense and doughy.
-You can use a fat-free Greek yogurt, or sour cream.
+You can use fat-free Greek yogurt, sour cream, or whipped cottage cheese.

-STORAGE INSTRUCTIONS: The rolls will last for 3 days in an airtight container stored at room temperature – just give them a quick 30 seconds in the microwave to freshen them up after the first day.
+STORAGE INSTRUCTIONS: The rolls will last for 3 days in an airtight container stored at room temperature – just give them a quick 30 seconds in the microwave or a couple of minutes in the air fryer to freshen them up after the first day.

 LEFTOVER GARLIC BUTTER?
 The garlic butter sauce makes more than you’ll need – but it’s wonderful with so many things.
-Just reheat on the stovetop or in the microwave then drizzle over grilled chicken, salmon, or potatoes or use it as a quick pasta sauce.
+Just reheat on the stovetop or in the microwave, then drizzle over grilled chicken, salmon, make garlic butter potatoes, or use it as a quick pasta sauce.

-If you like this recipe – you might like my series of recipes using this same 2 ingredient base dough.
-From pumpkin spice cinnamon rolls, quick pizza, bagels, garlic naan, donut holes and cheese and herb scones, it’s amazing what this dough can be used for.
+If you like this recipe – you might like my series of recipes using this same 2-ingredient base dough.
+From pumpkin spice cinnamon rolls, two-ingredient dough Greek yogurt pizza, Greek yogurt bagels, 2-ingredient dough garlic naan, Greek yogurt donut holes and cheese and herb scones, it’s amazing what this dough can be used for.

 • Prep Time: 5